openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/peerassessment.md

 *Fig. Add team evaluation rubrics*
 <br>

-## Manage Peer Assessment Submissions
+## Peer Assessment Submissions Management

 You can manage all the submitted reviews by following the below mentioned illustration: